Beauty

 Innovative ingredients

-Eva A. Syversen, sales and marketing director of Norwegian beauty distributor Dermalys, sings praises for retinal — no, not a typo, but a next-gen cousin of retinol.
-“Retinoic acid, the most potent form of vitamin A, is essential for skin renewal and the production of collagen and elastin,” says Syversen.
+Eva A. Syversen, sales and marketing director of Norwegian beauty distributor Dermalys, sang praises for retinal — no, not a typo, but a next-gen cousin of retinol.
+“Retinoic acid, the most potent form of vitamin A, is essential for skin renewal and the production of collagen and elastin,” said Syversen.
 Retinal stands out as it converts more efficiently into retinoic acid, delivering faster and more noticeable results compared to traditional retinol.
-“It works more quickly, is less irritating, and is highly effective at reducing fine lines, evening skin tone, and improving texture” In short, it’s a ticket to the time-turner club for anyone spotting the first signs of aging or battling blemishes.
+“It works more quickly, is less irritating, and is highly effective at reducing fine lines, evening skin tone, and improving texture” In short, it’s a ticket to the time-turner club for anyone spotting the first signs of ageing or battling blemishes.
 Yet, it’s gentle enough for the retinoid rookies.
 Note for the nursery crowd: chat with your doc first.

 3